I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_reg_create_key_information_v1.md

 `SecurityQualityOfService`

 A pointer to a <a href="http://go.microsoft.com/fwlink/p/?linkid=155042">SECURITY_QUALITY_OF_SERVICE</a> structure.
 This structure indicates whether a server can impersonate the client that is trying to create the registry key, and, if impersonation is permitted, the extent to which it is permitted.

+`DesiredAccess`

+The access mask that was specified by the thread that is trying to create the registry key.
+For more information about this access mask, see the description of the <i>DesiredAccess</i> parameter of the <b>ZwCreateKey</b> routine.

+`GrantedAccess`

+An access mask that indicates the access rights that were granted to the thread that is trying to create the registry key.
+For more information about this member, see the following Remarks section.

+`Disposition`

+A value that indicates whether the requested registry operation will create a new key or open an existing one.
+For more information about this member, see the description of the <i>Disposition</i> parameter of the <b>ZwCreateKey</b> routine and the following Remarks section.

+`ResultObject`

+A pointer to a location that receives the address of the key object that represents the created registry key.

+`CallContext`

+Optional driver-defined context information that the driver's <i>RegistryCallback</i> routine can supply.

+`RootObjectContext`

+A pointer to driver-defined context information that the driver has associated with the root of the path of the registry object by calling the <a href="..\wdm\nf-wdm-cmsetcallbackobjectcontext.md">CmSetCallbackObjectContext</a> routine.

 `Transaction`